Rating:

 With four notable exceptions…

-First, vegetable oil, is a generic oil of unknown origin.
+First, this recipe includes vegetable oil, a generic oil of unknown origin.
 The ratio of omega-6 to omega-3 fats in any oil is nutritionally critical and can vary significantly (depending on the source).

 Without knowing more, it’s impossible to judge the quality of an item so vaguely described.
 However, compared to a named animal fat, a generic vegetable oil cannot be considered a quality ingredient.